 - Fitted with the whip attachment use your mixer to whip the egg whites until foamy.
 The with the mixer going add the remaining sugar in a steady stream.
 Continue whipping the egg white sugar mixture until soft peaks form

-- Place the mixture into the prepared springform pan ( don't be discouraged it doesn't look beautiful at this state) place the pan in the center rack of your preheated oven, and bake for 35 minutes
+- Place the mixture into the prepared cake pan (don't be discouraged it doesn't look beautiful at this state) place the pan in the center rack of your preheated oven, and bake for 35 minutes

-- Remove the torte from the oven and place on a wire rack, don't be nervous if the top cracks its part of the delicious texture of this dessert
+- Remove the cake from the oven and place on a wire rack, don't be nervous if the top cracks its part of the delicious texture of this dessert

 - Cool on a wire rack for 30 minutes and then place in the refrigerator for about an hour, chilling it makes it easier to cut into portions.
 For best results when cutting use a warm knife wiping with a wet cloth in between cuts so you can have nice pretty pieces to enjoy! (use the same cutting technique you would use to cut cheesecake)